Georgia's 12th congressional district

 Georgia's 12th congressional district is a congressional district in the U.S. state of Georgia.
 It is represented by Republican Rick Allen.
 The district's boundaries have been redrawn following the 2010 census, which granted an additional congressional seat to Georgia.
 The first election using the new district boundaries (listed below) were the 2012 congressional elections.

 The district covers portions of the eastern and southeastern parts of the state.
-It includes the cities of Augusta, Dublin, Douglas, and Statesboro.
+It includes the cities of Augusta, Dublin, and Statesboro.

 Counties and communities

 For the 119th and successive Congresses (based on the districts drawn following a 2023 court order), the district contains all or portions of the following counties and communities.